theblackwidower/MidnightStarshineBot/README.md

 $ pip install -r requirements.txt
 ```

-Finally, you'll need to set up an SQLite database.
-Place the database file in the same folder as Midnight.py, and name it `Midnight.db`.
-Then initialize it with the contents of `Midnight.sql`.
+Finally, you'll need to set up an PostgreSQL database.
+Name it Midnight and initialize it with the schema in `Midnight.sql`.

-Enter the full path to `Midnight.db` in the `.env` file.
+Enter the login information in the `.env` file.

 From here, running the bot is simple:
 ```